naithru/713bioinformaticspracticum/README.md

 - **HAL Tools**: For halLiftover (install via Conda).
 - conda create -n hal python=3.7  # Name MUST be "hal" for HALPER compatibility conda activate hal
+## For running the entire pipeline, use the below mentioned file (Example run)
+Main.sh

 ### Input files for pipeline